pawamoy/mkdocs-llmstxt/README.md

 - [File2 title](https://myproject.com/file2.md)
 ```

-Each source file included in `sections` will have its own markdown file available at the specified URL
-in the `/llms.txt`.
+Each source file included in `sections` will have its own Markdown file available at the specified URL in the `/llms.txt`.
 See [Markdown generation](#markdown-generation) for more details.

 File globbing is supported: